atrisovic/weather-panel.github.io/tutorial-content/content/netcdfs-and-basic-coding.md

 Now that you have loaded your weather and climate data, a good practice is to double-check that it is downloaded and processed correctly.
 Common red flags include suspiciously many `NA` / `NaN` values, suspiciously high or low values, or variables that unexpectedly don't line up with geographic features.
 Plotting your data, the basics of which we'll cover next, can be a good first-order check.

 (content:basic-visualization)=
-## Basic Visualization of Climate and Weather Data
+## Basic visualization of climate and weather data

 To diagnose your data or to illustrate the weather and climate data used in your model, you will likely want to create plots and maps.
 The following is a very high-level overview; more detailed guides include: